 - They allow you to bring in talent faster through an expedited and streamlined hiring process, which is especially important in low unemployment when candidates aren’t available for long; and

-- A reputable staffing agency with a successful track record can help you place the best candidates in the right roles the first time around, increasing retention rates and decreasing turnover costs.
+- A reputable headhunter or staffing agency with a successful track record can help you place the best candidates in the right roles the first time around, increasing retention rates and decreasing turnover costs.

 Overcome the Challenges of Recruiting in Low Unemployment with the Right Professional Staffing Agency